 The candidate having passed B.Sc.
-(Hons.)
-Physics Degree (10+2+3) system of education with at least 50% marks from Guru Nanak Dev University or any other equivalent examination from UGC recognized University/college.
+Degree (10+2+3 system of education) (with Physics, Chemistry and Mathematics) or (Physics, Mathematics and Computer Sciences) or (Physics, Mathematics and Electronics) or who has studied Physics as compulsory subject in all the three years of the B.Sc.
+Degree class with at least 50% marks from Guru Nanak Dev University or any other equivalent examination from UGC recognized University/college.